Ask Sybren & FAQs

 Keep in mind, for individuals wanting to participate in the training series but do not have an affiliation with a core team, we have a way to accommodate you.
 When you enroll, you will select the “Not on a core team” status in the first enrollment question.
 After entering your personal/contact information, you will be able to select the ride date and duty for which you will volunteer.
 By the way, you can have a spouse, family member, etc. volunteer on your identified day.

 The extensive training program is quite expensive to manage and is only funded by the participant fees.
 All participants are required to pay the established fee.
 The participant fee is essential to defray such costs as rest stop food/water, law enforcement, equipment, community support, signage, porta-lets, and lots more.
 Without the participant fees, the training program would not exist.
-Note that riders who are registered with the BP MS150 as Ride Marshals, Bike Medics (for the BP MS150) or are law enforcement employees (police, FBI, etc.) are welcome to participate at no cost.
+Note that riders who are registered with the ACC Texas MS150 as Ride Marshals, Bike Medics (for the ACC Texas MS150) or are law enforcement employees (police, FBI, etc.) are welcome to participate at no cost.
 They must still enroll but there is no fee for these riders.

 Ready2Roll Cycling Training Series is only open to registered participants.
 Insurance limitations do not allow non-paid (guests) or drop-in riders.
 No exceptions!